openshift-cloud-functions/Documentation/knative-OCP-4x.md

 ### Supported platform versions

-> **NOTE:** This Knative on OpenShift preview is only available via the OpenShift 4.0 developer preview.
+> **NOTE:** This Knative on OpenShift preview is only available by using the OpenShift 4.0 developer preview.
 You will require a Red Hat Developers login to try this.
 Visit [try.openshift.com](https://try.openshift.com/) for getting started information.

 | Platform        | Supported versions           |
 | ------------- |:-------------:|